rockettheme/docs/Docs/joomla/templates/cerulean/INDEX.md

 * MySQL 5.1+
 * Joomla 2.5 or 3.x

 >> NOTE: Gantry v4.1.10+ is required for Cerulean to work correctly.
-For more details on the Gantry Framework, please visit its [Dedicated Website][gantry].
+For more details on the Gantry Framework, please visit its [dedicated website](http://www.gantry-framework.org/).

 Key Features
 -----